 The last element of video to consider is how your team uses it internally.
 There’s plenty of work you can do in the areas above for your own staff, such as having a video knowledge base that’s easy to sort.
 This will improve service agents’ abilities to resolve issues or give your marketing and sales teams a way to turn a lead into a buyer.

-So, open your operations up to video to empower your team.
-And, specifically for your team, create some video training content.
+So, you can open your operations up to video to empower your team.
+Consider enlisting strategy agencies for specialized assistance in crafting engaging video training content specifically tailored for your team..
 If you have a product knowledge base that lives behind-the-scenes, build short videos that show team members how to access it.

 If you use a web-based solution and have a remote team, start with a video that shows them how to bookmark the login page as well as the pages they’ll use most often.
 This can speed up their ability to get into the system.
 Plus, it limits the number of times someone will email IT to ask for access to a page that simply requires a login elsewhere.